Templars, the complete story of the Knights Templar

 All the details of these events, including the lives of individual Templars, have been recently published....

-The earlier work by Addison and Barber is now joined by the new book Templars: The Rise, Fall & Survival of the Knights Templar from Sanford Holst.
+The earlier work by Addison and Barber is now joined by the new book Sworn in Secret: Freemasonry and the Knights Templar from Sanford Holst.
 He is the noted historian who wrote Amazonís #1 book on the Phoenicians.
 His new contributions resulted in his being elected to the prestigious Royal Historical Society in England.
 Holst's informative websites are read by more than half a million people each year.

 This journey of exploration follows the remarkable individuals whose lives shaped the course of the Templars throughout their rise, fall and survival.
 We come to know them as individuals and as part of this legendary order.
 These surprisingly rich details bring the Templars to life more fully than we have ever experienced before.
 Their lives, their dedicated friends and powerful opponents can be in your hands soon.